 Every day, we discover more new tools online that support learners in their journey towards English language proficiency.
-Not only will these tools help you learn faster, but many are also designed to motivate, inspire and make learning more fun.
-These tools are so effective even ESL teachers use them!
+Not only do these tools help you learn faster, many are also designed to motivate, inspire and make learning more fun.
+They are so effective even ESL teachers use them!